Handel’s Messiah

 While most performances of Messiah use a quartet of opera singers for the solos, Trinity’s soloists step forward from the choir.
 The practice “allows the ensemble to show off the strengths of its roster” and creates the “feeling of an intimate, alternately sober and joyous communal rite,” according to The New York Times.

-George Frideric Handel began work on Messiah on August 22, 1741, and famously completed it 24 days later.
-In the 1730s he had abandoned Italian opera for oratorio in English; he had already completed several works in the genre and would compose several more.
-But in harnessing this particular burst of inspiration to create Messiah, Handel fashioned a work of art that would prove more enduring and beloved than anything else in his oeuvre.
+George Frideric Handel began work on Messiah on August 22, 1741, and famously completed it only 24 days later.
+In the 1730s he had abandoned Italian opera for oratorios in English; he had already completed several works in the genre and would compose several more.
+But in harnessing this particular burst of inspiration to create Messiah, Handel fashioned a work of art that would prove more enduring and beloved than anything else he created in his lifetime.